 - an analysis of the expected audience, or market, for the book

 - a round-up of competing books (if any exist), and a brief explanation of the uniqueness of the proposed book

 - a curriculum vitae

-Kristen Elias Rowley is Editor-in-Chief and acquires critical ethnic studies, gender and sexuality studies, and creative works.
-Eugene O'Connor is Acquisitions Editor for gender and sexuality studies, Medieval literature, and literature before 1780.
-Lindsay Martin is Acquisitions Editor for all other Literary and cultural studies.
-Tara Cyphers is the Acquisitions Editor for Rhetoric.
+Kristen Elias Rowley is Editor-in-Chief and acquires American studies, race & ethnic studies, Latinx studies, and creative works.
+Tara Cyphers is the Acquisitions Editor for rhetoric & communication and gender & sexuality studies.
+Lindsay Martin is Acquisitions Editor for all literary and cultural studies as well as Black Studies.
 For trade or regional books, contact Tony Sanfilippo.
 Please submit all proposals electronically via email.

 OSUP accepts and considers manuscript proposals year round for all of the areas in which we publish.
 If you are unsure whether your project is a good fit for our list, please query an editor before sending your proposal.